syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Data-Lables.md

 {% endhighlight %}
 {% endtabs %}

-You can download a complete working sample from GitHub.

-By executing the program, you will get the **chart** as follows.

 ## Resize the Data Labels

 The following code snippet illustrates how to resize the data label in chart.